 For Defined Benefit members, the notional amount Australia Post or your Associated Employer contributes to provide your APSS Defined Benefit (your 'notional taxed contribution' or NTC) counts towards your concessional contributions limit, along with any salary sacrifice contributions to your Member Savings.

 The Government has prescribed a standard formula to calculate this notional amount.
-Refer to the relevant APSS Product Disclosure Statement (PDS) for 14.3% or SG Defined Benefit Members, available from the PDSs and other booklets section of this website, for more information.
+Refer to the Employee Members' Product Disclosure Statement (PDS) titled Your Defined Benefit & Member Savings, for more information.
 CSS Members should call SuperPhone on 1300 360 373 for more details.